-Lampard is the fifth-highest scorer in Premier League history on 177 goals, with almost half (48%) coming in away games.
+Lampard is the sixth-highest scorer in Premier League history on 177 goals, with almost half (48%) coming in away games.

-The former England international reached double figures for league goals in ten consecutive campaigns for Chelsea between 2004 and 2013, his most prolific season coming in 2009/10 as he netted 22 league goals for Carlo Ancelotti’s domestic double winners.
+The former England international reached double figures for league goals in ten consecutive campaigns for Chelsea between 2004 and 2013.
+His most prolific season came in 2009/10 as he netted 22 league goals for Carlo Ancelotti’s domestic double winners.

 Alan Shearer is the Premier League’s all-time record goalscorer after netting 260 times in the division for Blackburn and Newcastle, a landmark that has so far proven impossible to match.